servicetitan/Stl.Fusion/README.md

 * [IChatClient in Clients.cs](https://github.com/servicetitan/Stl/blob/master/samples/Stl.Samples.Blazor.Client/Services/Clients.cs#L19)
   &ndash; the client (the actual client is generated in the runtime).

-Another fancy sample there is "Server Screen", which shows a timeout-based state update.
+Another interesting sample there is "Server Screen", which shows a timeout-based state update.
-If "state" is server screen, the result is:
+If the "state" is the image of your screen, the result is:

 ![](docs/img/Stl-Fusion-Server-Screen-Sample.gif)